 Ladies and Gentlemen:

-This letter confirms the intention of Enron Net Works L.L.C., a subsidiary of Enron North America Corp., or its designated affiliates (collectively, “Enron”) and True Quote LLC (the “Company”) to enter into definitive agreements for Enron’s acquisition of an equity interest in the Company in exchange for Enron’s agreement to post prices for certain products to the Company’s platform, all in accordance with the terms and conditions set forth in this letter and the Term Sheet (the transactions described in this letter and Term Sheet referred to collectively as the “Transaction”).
+This letter confirms the intention of Enron Net Works L.L.C., a subsidiary of Enron North America Corp., or its designated affiliates (collectively, “Enron”) and True Quote LLC (the “Company”) to enter into definitive agreements for Enron’s acquisition of an equity interest in the Company in exchange for Enron’s agreement to post prices for certain products to the Company’s platform, all in accordance with the terms and conditions set forth in this letter and the attached Term Sheet (the transactions described in this letter and Term Sheet are referred to collectively as the “Transaction”).

 Term Sheet.
 The terms and conditions of the Transaction shall be based upon this letter and the Term Sheet attached hereto as Attachment A, which is hereby incorporated into and made a part of this letter.
 To the extent there is any conflict between the Term Sheet and the terms of this letter, the terms of this letter shall control.

 Definitive Agreements.
-The parties shall endeavor to incorporate the terms and conditions expressed in this letter in mutually acceptable definitive agreements (the “Definitive Agreements”) and consummate the Transaction contemplated hereby no later than June 9, 2000 (the “Closing Date”).
+The parties shall endeavor to incorporate the terms and conditions expressed in this letter in mutually acceptable definitive agreements (the “Definitive Agreements”) and consummate the Transaction contemplated hereby no later than the date that is thirty (30) days from the date that this letter is executed by the Company (the “Closing Date”).
 In the event that Enron and the Company are unable to execute the Definitive Agreements by the Closing Date, unless extended by mutual agreement of the parties, this letter shall be deemed terminated, and neither Enron nor the Company shall have any further obligation to the other, except as provided in paragraphs 3 and 4 below, which obligations shall survive the termination of this letter.

 Confidentiality.
 The existence of this letter, the Term Sheet and their respective contents are intended to be confidential and are subject in all respects to the terms and conditions of that certain Non-Disclosure Agreement between the parties dated April 13, 2000.